What to expect

 Postoperative Pain and Nausea

 There may mild pain from the surgery, and Tylenol elixir or tablets are ordered; just ask the nurse for them.
-The anaesthesia frequently produces nausea, and anti-nausea medication is also ordered for use when needed.
+The anesthesia frequently produces nausea, and anti-nausea medication is also ordered for use when needed.

 Recommended Tylenol doses: